Juules32/Node/README.md

 # How to run program
-In root directory, run:
-go run node.go

-Then, in a new terminal, swap the port numbers and the value of "hasToken" at line 99, then run: go run node.go
+- First, remove the contents of the ports.txt file, and optionally, the contents of the log file.

+- Then, in the root directory, run ```go run node.go``` in as many new terminals you want!